submariner-io/submariner-website/src/content/operations/troubleshooting/_index.en.md

     Status Message:  Connected to 172.17.0.8:4500 - encryption alg=AES_GCM_16, keysize=128 rekey-time=12950
 ```

-The Gateway uses the 'Health Check IP' of the endpoint to verify connectivity.
-The connection status will be marked as `error`
+The Gateway Engine uses the `Health Check IP` of the endpoint to verify connectivity.
+The connection `Status` will be marked as `error`
-if it fails to reach this IP.
-If you are facing connectivity issues status message here should give you more information about
+if it cannot reach this IP  and the `Status Message` will provide more information about
 the possible reason for failure.
-It also gives you the statistics of the connection.
+It also provides the statistics for the connection.

 <!---
 #### IPSec tunnel not created between clusters